 Hiking: 11 miles; 3,000’ elevation gain/loss; Transfers: 1 hours.

 Our mission today is to explore a unique section of trails; home to the largest collection of human artifacts in the National Park system.
 Walk along a beautiful mountain stream through an old growth forest.
 Climb to one of the most picturesque mountain vistas with expansive views of breathtaking rock formations.
 Our celebration of this spectacular region continues as we head back for southern barbecue around a roaring campfire.
 We’ll spend our final evening together sharing stories and reflecting on our last few days of adventure.
 All meals included.

 An approximately one hour drive gets us to the Nantahala Outdoor Center.
 The NOC is a mecca for outdoor adventure and located at the intersection of the Appalachian Trail and the Nantahala River.
 After three days of exploring on foot, we take to the air to experience the park from above.
 We soar mountaintop to mountaintop along two adrenaline pumping miles of premier zip-line.
 Next we load into whitewater rafts to enjoy a fun, Class II and III ride down the scenic Nantahala River.
 After rounding out our exploration of the Great Smoky Mountains by land, sky and water we make our way back to Gatlinburg.
-We expect to arrive back to our host hotel by 7pm this evening.
+We expect to arrive back in Gatlinburg early this evening.
 Breakfast and lunch included.

 Inclement weather may impact the accessibility of the zip-lining course.
 If this is the case, we may substitute the NOC’s adventure rope course for the zip-lining activity.

 Zip-lining: 2 miles; Time: 1-2 hours; Whitewater Rafting: 8 miles; Time: 3 hours; Transfers: 4 hours.